 Any information that you provide to us is stored and processed in, and transferred between, any of the countries in which LTN and/or its agents, contractors and affiliated organizations have offices, to enable LTN to use that information as set out in this Privacy Notice.
-This includes countries such as China, Hong Kong, Japan, South Korea, the UK, and the USA.
+This includes countries such as China, Hong Kong, Japan, South Korea, Philippines, the UK, and the USA.

 We seek to use reasonable organisational, technical, and administrative measures to protect personal data within our company.
 Unfortunately, no data transmission or storage system can be guaranteed to be always secure.
 If you have reason to believe that your interaction with us is no longer secure, please immediately notify us in accordance with the “how to contact us” section below.

 Individuals from the EEA whose personal data we process subject to the GDPR have certain rights as required by law, including the right of access, erasure, and data portability, as well as the right to rectification, to restrict processing, to withdraw consent, and to object to processing as follows.

 Individuals have the right to know if we are processing personal data about them and, if so, to access and obtain a copy of personal data about them, as well as information relating to the processing of that data.

 Individuals have the right to request us correct or update any personal data about them that is inaccurate or incomplete without unnecessary delay.